BlueBrain/blueetl/doc/source/migration.rst

 =========

-From 0.1.x to 0.2.x
+From 0.2.x to 0.3.x
 -------------------

-BlueETL 0.2 introduces some breaking changes to support the analysis of multiple reports.
+BlueETL 0.3.x introduces some breaking changes to support the analysis of SONATA simulation campaigns.

-In this document it's described what should be done to adapt the existing configurations and user code.
+It relies on bluepysnap instead of bluepy to open simulations, circuits, and reports.

-Note that there aren't breaking changes in the core functionalities.
+In this section it's described what should be done to adapt the existing configurations and user code.

 Configuration